 With its exceptional location, Ilulissat Icefjord Centre forms a natural connection between the town of Ilulissat and the stunning Icefjord.
-It links up with the area's rambling trails, and its open-access rooftop offers one of Greenland's most stunning scenic views.
-The centre also provides a front-row seat to the undeniable impact of climate changes on the area.
+It links up with the area's hiking trails, and its open-access rooftop offers one of Greenland's most stunning scenic views.
+The centre also provides a front-row seat to the undeniable impact of climate changes on the area and on the world at large.
 Thus, it may help to put climate change on the agenda for visitors, professionals and opinion leaders.

 Tourism in Greenland is currently seeing rapid development, and in recent years, the country has become an increasingly attractive destination to tourists all over the world.
-The coronavirus pandemic put a damper on the Icefjord Centre's first season.
-Today, the Icefjord Centre stands ready to welcome travellers and local visitors with open arms, offering a stunningly beautiful attraction, a meeting place and a learning space for guests of all ages.
+Although the coronavirus pandemic has temporarily halted travel to Greenland, as soon as tourism picks up again on the other side of the pandemic, the Icefjord and the new visitor centre stand ready to welcome travellers with open arms.
+Until then, locals and visitors from other parts of Greenland can enjoy the new and stunningly beautiful attraction, which offers a gathering point and a learning space for visitors of all ages.